thottiamrp/modernweb-2019dec9/z_cheatsheets/VSCode.md

 * Trashcan kills process AND the window

 ## Helpful Extensions
-* Open in Browser - by TechER
+* Open in Browser - by TechER (Alt-B to open the document)

 * HTMLHint - must also run command from instructions
 * htmltagwrap - Brad Gashler